 The "Vision and Roadmap Urban Lighting Eindhoven 2030" is an advanced and future-oriented one, pushing smart urban development.
-This roadmap has been developed in a joint approach between municipality and the TU/e.
-The Roadmap sets the goal of using lighting in public space in an innovative way as to improve the quality of life.
+This roadmap has been developed in a joint approach between the municipality and the TU/e.
+The Roadmap sets the goal of using lighting in public space in an innovative way to improve the quality of life.
 The Roadmap calls for new business models and procurement procedures to find funding sources for the implementation of the planned measures.

-The implementation of the "Vision and Roadmap Urban Lighting Eindhoven 2030" has started with an innovative procurement procedure in form of a competitive dialogue.
+The implementation of the "Vision and Roadmap Urban Lighting Eindhoven 2030" has started with an innovative procurement procedure in the form of a competitive dialogue.
 The goal is to use the whole city as a living lab for smart lighting applications in public space and to upgrade public lighting infrastructure by developing new integrated services.
 Due to the complexity and broadness of the task, the municipality has decided to leave the task open for negotiation and not specify the measures in advance, in accordance to the European tender procedure.
 The procedure included the following steps.
-After the publication of the contract notice, municipality selected three operators for the dialogue (3 consortia including private companies as well as research organizations).
+After the publication of the contract notice, the municipality selected three operators for the dialogue (3 consortia including private companies as well as research organizations).
 Then the municipality initiated a dialogue process with the three operators to fine-tune the offers and reach the suppliers' expertise.
-After the dialogue process, the city awarded the one consortium as the contract until 2030 for the implementation of an innovative lighting concept on the city scale exists.
+After the dialogue process, the city awarded the one consortium as the contractual partner for the next 5 years in 5 selected areas.
+If the consortium is successful, an option to extend the contract until 2030 for the implementation of an innovative lighting concept on the city scale exists.
 A similar process of innovative procurement for sustainable buildings will follow, to bring together interdisciplinary teams for the development of highly qualitative architecture solutions.